csae1152/JavaForHighThroughput/README.md

 5.
 5. Turn HT (Hyper-threading) ON. (double the vcore run queues --> umpteen times lower likelihood of waiting for a cpu).

+Secure Coding in the JVM:

+Avoid operator buffer overfloatig.